Factbox: Airlines count mounting costs of the coronavirus shock

-(Reuters) - Airlines across the globe are feeling the pain as travel demand withers because of the coronavirus outbreak.
-Several have scrapped flights and ditched financial forecasts.
+(Reuters) - Airlines across the globe are feeling the pain as travel demand withers because of the coronavirus outbreak, scrapping flights and ditching financial forecasts.

 Below is a list of how the world’s biggest airlines have responded:

-Air New Zealand said on March 16 it would cut long-haul capacity by 85% in the coming months and look to lay off some permanent employees.
-The domestic network would be reduced by 30% in April and May, while the directors will take a 15% pay cut until the end of this year.
+Air New Zealand said on March 16 it would cut long-haul capacity by 85% in the coming months and the domestic network would be reduced by 30% in April and May.

 The airline has withdrawn its full-year earnings outlook, frozen hiring and offered unpaid leave to staff.